790gradml/gradML/review.md

 Some quick facts:
 - If a function is convex, and this function has any local minima, then all of those local minima are global minima.
 Note that such local/global minima are not necessarily unique.
-- If a function is strongly convex, it is convex.
 - If a function is strongly convex, and this function has any local minima, then the following are true:
   - any local minima must be unique, that is, there can only exist a single unique local minimum
   - this local minimum is a global minimum